VidhiP2005/Getting-started/README.md

 # Getting-started

-Getting to know github and its uses for the first time.
+Hi, I'm Vidhi!
+This is my first GitHub repository.
+I'm learning how to use GitHub for the first time, one step at a time!